Boris Lushniak: Early life and education

-A native of Chicago, Illinois, Lushniak is of Ukrainian ancestry, went to St. Ignatius College Prep and is a graduate of the Feinberg School of Medicine at Northwestern University and Harvard School of Public Health.
+A native of Chicago, Illinois, Lushniak was born in 1961 to post-World War II immigrants from Ukraine.
+He attended St. Ignatius College Prep, graduating in 1977.

+He attended Northwestern University, receiving a BS in Medicine in 1981, and an MD from Northwestern University Medical School in 1983.
+He then received an MPH from Harvard School of Public Health in 1984.

 He completed a residency in family medicine in 1987 at St Joseph Hospital in Chicago and a residency in dermatology at the University of Cincinnati in 1993.

 Career

+U.S. public health career

-Starting out in the Epidemic Intelligence Service in 1988, Lushniak spent the next 16 years with the Centers for Disease Control and Prevention, working on assignments in Russia, Kosovo and Bangladesh.
-He also worked at the World Trade Center site and with the CDC anthrax team.
-Lushniak joined the Food and Drug Administration in 2004.
-He served as the Chief Medical Officer, Office of Counter-terrorism Policy and Planning in the Office of the Commissioner before being named FDA Assistant Commissioner, Counterterrorism Policy and Director of the Office of Counterterrorism and Emerging Threats within the Office of the Commissioner, the following year.
+Starting out at the Centers for Disease Control and Prevention {CDC} in the Epidemic Intelligence Service in 1988, Lushniak spent the next 16 years with the CDC, working on assignments in Russia, Kosovo and Bangladesh. as well as working at the World Trade Center site and with the CDC anthrax team.

+Lushniak joined the Food and Drug Administration (FDA) in 2004 as the Chief Medical Officer of the Office of Counterterrorism, before being named FDA Assistant Commissioner for Counterterrorism Policy and Director of the Office of Counterterrorism within the Office of the Commissioner in 2005.
 In 2010 he was promoted to rear admiral (upper half) and named Deputy Surgeon General.
-Between July 2013 and December 2014 he served as Acting Surgeon General until the appointment of Vivek Murthy was approved December 15, 2014.
+Between July 2013 and December 2014 he served as Acting Surgeon General, until the appointment of Vivek Murthy as Surgeon General of the United States was approved December 15, 2014.

+From January to March 2015 he served as commander of the USPHS Monrovia Medical Unit in Liberia, which was the only U.S. government hospital providing care to Ebola patients.

+Post-government career

 Retiring from the USPHS in September 2015, Lushniak joined the faculty of the Uniformed Services University of Health Sciences.
-Lushniak served as the chairman of the Preventive Medicine and Biostatistics department.
+He served as the chairman of the Preventive Medicine and Biostatistics department.

-Role in Ebola virus cases in the United States

-During the ebola crisis in the US the vacancy of the position of Surgeon General was a topic of note.
-Lushniak "has not been confirmed, and lacks the authority to actively pursue a public health agenda for the nation" per New England Journal of Medicine Editors-in-Chief and executive editor in October 2014, who stated also: "We have heard little from him during the Ebola outbreak".
-The Washington Post wrote, that he has kept a low profile during the Ebola crisis, deferring to CDC Director Tom Frieden to speak publicly to educate and reassure the people.
-Yet CBS News quoted Lawrence Gostin, director of the O'Neill Institute for National and Global Health Law at Georgetown University, and Michael Leavitt saying that a surgeon general would probably not be an effective leader in the fight against Ebola.
+In January 2017 he became the dean of the University of Maryland School of Public Health.